m-cain/mnemo/memory-bank/progress.md

   - Implemented password matching validation for registration
   - Enhanced error handling and feedback for auth forms
   - Used the 21st-dev Magic MCP server to generate a sophisticated registration form UI

+- Improved LoginPage UI:
+  - Adjusted global styles in `index.css` to ensure the background fills the entire page and the auth card remains centered.
+  - Removed conflicting hardcoded button background styles in `index.css` to fix the invisible button text in light mode.

 ## Known Issues